walter-a-jablonowski/Scheduler/ai.md

  --

 In config.yml add a type field per scheduler task.
 Types are 'URL' and 'Script'.
 In Scheduler class in the run method add a switch case for each type below shouldRunTask.
 We already have he code for the url case.
 Add the script case which is a of anonym function to have a new scope and in there perform a require.

+ --

+Rename the field url to 'name', update the code where needed.
+Also add a field 'args' that may be present or missing. it cointains multiple args that are attached to the query string of the url in Scheuler class fpr type url.
+For type script make it usable in the anonym function.